prototypefund/Digital_Bargeld-docs/example-essay-store.rst

 * `H_contract`: hash of the contract that was restored
-* `payment_url`: The internal URL `/pay?H_contract=...` of the essay store, will set the server-side session state for the article associated with the contract hash on successful coin deposit
+* `payment_url`: The internal URL `/pay?H_contract=...` of the essay store, will set the server-side session state for the article associated with the contract hash on successful coin deposit.
+When the contract is fetched, the contract hash is associated with the article name in the server-side session state.
 * `offer_url`: Link to a teaser page (`/teaser?name=...`), which also contains a link to the article page, without the `tid` parameter.